TimosPal/Entity-Resolution/README.md

+# Entity Resolution
+Logistic regression binary classifier trained with camera descriptions.
+Predicts whether two items are similar.
+New relationships are induced, forming cliques.
+TF-IDF is used for the vectorization of the data sets.
-For more information on this project, read the project's [report](./Report.pdf).
+**For more information read the project's [report](./Report.pdf).**

 ### How to compile / Makefile usage :
 If run through make , the arguments used are defined in the main's